supermellowcats/supermellowcats.github.io/posts/datascience/_posts/2021-12-09-Reframe-the-job-hunt.md

     **An email rejection never contains constructive feedback and should not be treated as feedback at all**.
 Resumes, especially 1-pagers cannot be be used to rank people in any meaningful way.
 People hack them all the time (and so should you, without lying).
 This is why you should focus all your attention on shooting for an interview, and not on missed shots. **Only post-interview rejection is worth introspecting.**

     <img src="/images/2021/rejection_emails.png" alt="boilerplate recycled text in every rejection email"
-    	title="Love to see 'regret to be inform you'"/> There is no useful feedback in any of these emails.
+    	title="Love to see 'regret to inform you'"/> There is no useful feedback in any of these emails.
 Still, my self-loathing would activate every single time - "Ah yes I too regret to be informed that I will obviously die unemployed and vilified as a skill-less con artist."